alwinb/html-parser/README.md

 { writeTag, writeEndTag, writeComment, writeData, writeSpace, writeEOF }

 The return value of each of the write* methods is used as feedback to the caller.
-This is used to pass a small amount of contextual information from the TreeBuilder back into the Preprocessor and the Lexer.
+This is used to pass a small amount of contextual information from the TreeBuilder back into the Preprocessor and the Tokeniser.

 ### interface TokenHandler